Fliplet/fliplet-cli/docs/REST-API-Documentation.md

 <p class="warning"><strong>Note:</strong> Fliplet RESTful APIs are intended to be used by 3rd party software such as external integrations. <strong>If you want to interact with our APIs in a Fliplet App, please use the <a href="/API-Documentation.html">JS APIs</a> instead.</strong></p>

+Fliplet provides a content infrastructure that comprises REST APIs for working with your content.
+Each of these APIs serve a different purpose, so which one to use depends on what you want to do.

 ## Authentication

 All our APIs require your client to authenticate when accessing the endpoints.
 Please check how to before heading to the reference for specific features.